 We can not imagine fact that the Pope does not continue to treat with traditional language of God in himself as the Absolute and the Absolute Truth, because the term "absolute", joined by a few centuries in the language of philosophy and theology, may be synonymous with "divine", although it is true that not everything that is absolute is divine, because a finite being can be absolute to look for another and relative.
 But God is absolute in every point of view: is absolutely absolute (2).

 It is reasonable and necessary to distinguish truth from about absolute truth and absolute truth.
 It would be wrong, as it seems to assume Eugenio Scalfari, that there are only relative truths.
 This is the error of relativism, seen for example in the philosophy of Auguste Comte (SEC.
-Nineteenth), who says: "Everything is relative, and this is the only absolute principle " (3).
+Nineteenth), that says: "Everything is relative, and this is the only absolute principle " (3).
 Truth or relative can be said in relation to the object or in relation to the subject.
 If I say "today is Wednesday" and it is actually Wednesday, This truth is relative to the current Wednesday, past which that statement, in relation to the object (what day is it?), ceases to exist.
 In fact, if I say "today is Wednesday", while it's Thursday, are false in.
 However, if you consider the person who makes the claim, this may or may appear to be true only in relation to the subject, but be false by an objective point of view, or because the subject is in good faith, wrong without knowing it (the so-called "subjective truth", "Invincible ignorance") or because it is in bad faith, that is opposed to the truth voluntarily ("Ignorance sliced or guilty").
 Note that, from the moral point of view, In the first case the person who sins is innocent before God, is guilty while in the second case.

-Thus, for instance, it is not difficult to show that from the point of view of the moral law sodomy is sin objectively; however, given the current shameful campaign of exaltation of this sin, it is not easy to know whether that particular homosexual knows or does not know sin.
+Like this, for instance, it is not difficult to show that from the point of view of the moral law sodomy is sin objectively; however, given the current shameful campaign of exaltation of this sin, it is not easy to know whether that particular homosexual knows or does not know sin.
 In this sense, the Pope uttered that famous phrase: "Who am I to judge?».
 Since, however, the truth sets the object, we are all obliged to seek the objective truth, that is the real as it is in itself, but it may happen that what seems true is not, for which we are deceived or deceiving us.
 And what or why we err inadvertently or guilty because we close to the truth.
 In the first case we apologize, in the second we deserve to be reprimanded.

 Here you have a lot of importance to the principle of consciousness.
 When the Pope says that even the atheist must follow their conscience, the Pope to approve this atheism (you imagine an atheist Pope?).
-Francis Pope does not teach that the individual consciousness or subjective is the absolute source of truth, but evidently refers to the principle of freedom of conscience (or religion) teaching of the Council, which reminds us that even those who err in good faith, However, you must follow their conscience and is innocent before God [See the previous article on this subject by Ariel S. Levi Gualdo, which].
+Francis Pope does not teach that the individual consciousness or subjective is the absolute source of truth, but evidently refers to the principle of freedom of conscience (or religion) teaching of the Council, which reminds us that even those who err in good faith, However, you must follow their conscience and is innocent before God [See the previous article on this subject by Ariel S. Levi di Gualdo, who].